mercedesb/vacationcentral/README.md

 Once you have either signed up or logged in, you will be taken to the member page.

+From here, it all starts with a trip.

 ![Wire Frame](/client/public/images/MemberPage.png)

-From here, it all starts with a trip.

 Enter your destination, a start date, an end date and click 'Submit'.
 When the trip appears click on the radio button to select it.

 ![Wire Frame](/client/public/images/MemberPageTrip.png)

 Once a trip has been selected, clicking the 'Categories' button opens up the world of Vacationist.
-Clicking each of the buttons takes you to a separate page in Vacationist.

 ![Wire Frame](/client/public/images/CategoryButtons.png)

 Each of these buttons behaves in the same way.

 For example, if you click on "Places", a screen appears that will allow you input information associated with a tourist attraction.
-When the appropriate fields have been completed, click submit and a new div will appear with that information displayed.
-If you want to edit that information, just click edit.
+When the appropriate fields have been completed, click submit and a new section will appear with that information displayed.
+If you want to edit that information,click edit.
 Delete is self explanatory.

 ![Wire Frame](/client/public/images/PlacesInput.png)